 The 1.3 million young undocumented immigrants enrolled or immediately eligible for DACA contribute an estimated $2 billion a year in state and local taxes.[iv]
 This includes personal income, property, and sales and excise taxes.
 DACA-eligible individuals pay on average 8.9 percent of their income in state and local taxes.
 Their effective tax rate is higher than the average rate paid by the top 1% of taxpayers in state and local taxes of just 5.4 percent and is on par with the average rate paid of 9.4 percent paid by the middle 20 percent of taxpayers.[v] via Institute on Taxation and Economic Policy, March 2017

-DACA recipients, despite contributing so much, do not have free rein to access all healthcare or college financial aid or other assistance programs as some assume.
-They don’t receive DACA if they have been convicted of a felony or have been convicted of a serious misdemeanour or three or more other misdemeanours, and DACA does not protect them from deportation if they do get convicted of a crime.
+DACA recipients — despite contributing so much — do not have free rein to access all healthcare, college financial aid or other assistance programs as some assume.
+And they cannot receive DACA if they’ve been convicted of a felony or serious misdemeanour/s; it equally does not protect recipients from deportation if they get convicted of a crime.

-It’s easy to focus on the consequences to the U.S. econmy that getting rid of DACA will cause, but you should also know their stories.
-If you always view your understanding of an important issue through the guise of government, policy and taxes, you miss the humanity.
-You miss the simplicity, yet vital importance of family – the pursuit of a better life for yourself and your loved ones, which is an ideal often proclaimed to be the backbone of this nation.
+We shouldn’t focus solely on the negative consequences losing their contributions will have on the U.S. economy if DACA is rescinded; we should appreciate their stories.
+If we always perceive a key issue through the guise of government policy and taxes, we miss the humanity we all share.
+We disregard the simplicity, and importance of family — the pursuit of a better life — which is often proclaimed as the ideal backbone of this nation.

 Congress needs to pass a Clean Dream Act that will give DACA recipients continued protection, and a pathway to citizenship (which it currently does not).
-Signing the MoveOn petition below or making a call via this ACLU info page are some ways to help.
+Signing the MoveOn petition below or keeping up-to-date with the Immigration Rights information via this ACLU page are some ways we can help.

 … DACAmented individuals aren’t eligible for federal financial aid, Medicaid, Obamacare, the Housing Choice Voucher Program, welfare, or food stamps.
 Though DACA recipients have Social Security number and will have paid $19.9 billion in taxes towards Social Security (and $4.6 billion in taxes towards Medicare) after just one decade of the program’s existence, because DACA does not provide a real legal status, DACAmented individuals will never actually be able to collect any of these Social Security benefits … via Huffington Post

-America is at its greatest when it embraces diverse knowledge, entrepreneurship, ingenuity and spirit.
-There is strength and power in that.
-The Dreamers reflect this.
-The recipients of a clean Dream Act have, and will, continue to work hard to contribute to their families, their community and the USA.
+America is at its greatest when it embraces diverse knowledge and the spirit of entrepreneurship and ingenuity; there’s strength and power in that and the Dreamers reflect this.
+The recipients of a clean Dream Act will continue to work hard and contribute — something that ultimately benefits their families, their communities and their country.

 I support keeping families together.
 I support DACA and a Clean Dream Act.